 Clorox requires all fragrances we purchase from third party suppliers comply with Research Institute for Fragrance Materials, Inc. (RIFM) guidelines and recommendations, as well as International Fragrance Association (IFRA) standards, which define safe use levels of individual fragrance ingredients.
 These standards and guidelines are regularly updated to reflect new data and scientific developments.
 Our requirement for compliance with the RIFM and IFRA guidelines assures that known allergens are eliminated or restricted.
 This practice, combined with our comprehensive safety evaluation, has resulted in never having had a confirmed sensitization in consumer use of our products.
-We provide a separate list of all the fragrance ingredients used in our household and professional cleaning, disinfecting and laundry products.
+We also provide a separate list of all the fragrance ingredients used in our household and professional cleaning, disinfecting and laundry products.

 Some Clorox products require the use of preservatives to help prevent the growth of microorganisms in product formulas.
 Based on scientific research, much of the concern around preservatives is related to skin sensitization, as many preservatives in high concentrations have the ability to cause allergic contact dermatitis.

 Clorox products containing preservatives have preservative levels that are well below the threshold for skin sensitization.
 In any given Clorox product, a preservative is used at levels approved by the U.S. Environmental Protection Agency and typically does not exceed a range of 0.1 percent to 0.2 percent.

 We know that what's not in our products can be just as important as what goes into them, so Clorox has established principles and guidelines to ensure new and existing formulations refrain from using ingredients scientifically proven to negatively impact human and environmental health including, but not limited to, Alkylphenol (APs) or Alkylphenol Ethoxylates (APEs), phosphates and phthalates.
 We also participate in the U.S. Environmental Protection Agency Design for Environment program*, and Clorox product safety specialists work with ingredient suppliers to help identify and avoid possible contaminants such as those identified on California's Proposition 65 and SARA Title III lists.